 Keeping all the discussions so far in mind, here’s a list of the five best video analytics platforms that provide all the important features, tools, and breakdowns for you to really understand your video content and its overall performance on many different fronts.

-Gumlet Insights helps you collect important insights from video playbacks.
+Gumlet Analytics helps you collect important insights from video playbacks.
 You get detailed analytics for engagement, playback, quality, and performance of your videos, which in turn helps you to optimize videos.
-Further, the tool easily integrates with different SDKs so that you can get on board and get started with it quickly!
+Further, the tool easily integrates with different SDKs so that you can get on board and start quickly!

 Mux is a developer video platform that tries to remove difficulties in creating live and on-demand videos.
 The API-only platform lets you make engaging video content and also provides analytics to help you gather the required information.